Medicaid is a joint federal and state program that:

 Even if you have too much income to qualify, some states let you "spend down" to become eligible for Medicaid.
 The "spend down" process lets you subtract your medical expenses from your income to become eligible for Medicaid.
 In this case, you're eligible for Medicaid because you're considered "medically needy."

 To be eligible as "medically needy," your measurable resources must also be under the resource amount allowed in your state.
-Call your state Medicaid program to see if you qualify and learn how to apply.
+Call your State Medical Assistance (Medicaid) office to see if you qualify and learn how to apply.

 If you have Medicare and full Medicaid coverage, most of your health care costs are likely covered.

 You can get your Medicare coverage through